GSuhir/README-Generator/README.md

   # README Generator

   ## Description
-  This is a node.js application that uses inquirer and asks the user a series of questions to then create a markdown fild with a high quality README.
+  This is a node.js application that uses inquirer and asks the user a series of questions to then create a markdown file with a high quality README.

   ## Table of Contents
   - [Installation](#installation)